 Students will respond better in lessons if they feel valued and catered for.
-The use of qualified praise, display of work and rewards stamps will convey this message and build positive relationships with the students.
+The use of qualified praise, display of work and issuing positive achievement points will convey this message and build positive relationships with the students.

 Consistency of message